-My name is Scott Bennett-McLeish and I’m a thirty-something software developer who gets a kick out of writing code both for a living and in my spare time.
+Hi, I’m Scott Bennett-McLeish and I’m a software developer / devops guy who gets a kick out of writing code both for a living and in my spare time.

 Throughout my career Java (and Groovy for most of it) has always been there, but other languages, libraries and frameworks come and go as needed or as the tides of my current employment vary.
 Things such as XSL, parsing datasets and dashboarding have piqued my interest in the past.